Albany River Rats: Transition from the Islanders to the River Rats

-Significant changes were made for the 1993-94 season.
-Cantanucci sold the franchise to local insurance executive Al Lawrence, and the team switched affiliations from the Islanders to the New Jersey Devils.
-With the Knickerbocker Arena untapped as a hockey facility, the franchise moved from the campus of RPI to the 15,000-seat downtown arena, and changed their nickname to the Albany River Rats.

-The Rats' glory days came in the mid- to late-1990s making seven consecutive playoff appearances, winning two division titles, and taking home the AHL's Calder Cup in 1995.
-Also in 1995, their parent club, the New Jersey Devils, won the Stanley Cup.

-However, wins declined after the 1997–98 season, the last time Albany won a playoff series.
-By 1998, owner Al Lawrence had been mired in bankruptcy court and was forced to sell the River Rats hockey team.
-Walter Robb purchased the franchise, allowing the franchise to remain in Albany.

-The River Rats finished last in each of the six seasons between 2000–01 and 2005–06.
-A new affiliation with the Carolina Hurricanes beginning in the 2006–07 season brought hope of a return to AHL glory not seen in Albany since the late 1990s.

 On March 22, 2006, the Devils announced that they were cutting ties with the River Rats after the 2005–06 AHL season, as the parent club announced the purchase of the Lowell Lock Monsters.
 Despite the move, the River Rats were not relocated.
 In April 2006, The Carolina Hurricanes signed a one-year agreement (with the option to renew for two additional) with the River Rats to be their farm affiliate; the end result was essentially a swap of AHL affiliates as the Lowell franchise had previously been the top affiliate of Carolina.
 Later on, Carolina was joined by the Colorado Avalanche in a one-year partnership agreement.
 On February 22, 2007, the Carolina Hurricanes and Albany River Rats announced that their affiliation agreement had been extended through the 2008–09 season.

 On April 24, 2008, the River Rats lost 3–2 to the Philadelphia Phantoms in the (until then) longest game played in AHL history.
 The Phantoms' Ryan Potulny scored 2:58 into the fifth overtime.
 Albany gave up 101 shots on goal, and goaltender Michael Leighton made 98 saves.